How to Give a Dog CBD Oil: Tips & Techniques

 You may know by now that CBD may be a safe and healthy alternative to treat pets with anxiety or arthritis.
 CBD is a cannabinoid found in cannabis sativa and cannabis indica.
 It does not possess any psychoactive reaction because it doesn't contain any THC.
 The non-psychoactive properties found in CBD are extracted from the hemp plant and not cannabis.

 CBD Pet Benefits

 If your pet suffers from anxiety or arthritis, CBD may soothe them and help them stay relaxed and calm.
 Dogs are over-vigilant when there is any new stress brought into their home.
-Such pressure could be new pets being brought in, a move, or even a new human-being introduced into their lives.
-Dogs are usually overprotective animals, and these stressors will heighten their anxiety.
+Moreover, dogs are generally overprotective animals, and these stressors will heighten their anxiety.

 Older pets have a higher risk of developing certain cancers or arthritis.
-If you have a particular breed that is more susceptible to health problems, you may be able to prevent symptoms by using organic CBD.
-Studies have reported that some pets suffering from cancer showed improvement and shrinkage in tumors over time.
+If you have a particular breed that is more susceptible to health problems, you may be able to prevent symptoms or at least ease them by using organic CBD.

 If you're considering giving your pet CBD, here are some tips on how to administer it safely: